HimashiRathnayake/HimashiRathnayake/README.md

 -->

 - 👩 I'm Himashi Rathnayake, A creative individual interested in both Research & Development.
-- 🌱 I’m currently a final year undergraduate of Computer Science and Engineering Department, University of Moratuwa.
+- 🌱 I'm a recent graduate of the Computer Science and Engineering Department, University of Moratuwa.
 - 🔭 I'm a former Software Engineering Intern at WSO2.
 - 📫 How to reach me: [Linkedin](https://lk.linkedin.com/public-profile/in/himashirathnayake) | [Medium](https://himashirathnayake.medium.com/).